 SOUTHWEST AIRLINES - ONE OF THE CLEANEST BUSINESS MODELS

-It is hard to find a better example of a well-tuned business model than Southwest Airlines.
-Started in 1967, Southwest Airlines has grown to be the largest domestic airline in the U.S., with $20 billion in annual sales, and 50,000 employees.
+Finding a better example of a well-tuned business model than Southwest Airlines is hard.
+Starting in 1967, Southwest Airlines has grown to be the largest domestic airline in the U.S., with $20 billion in annual sales and 50,000 employees.
 With a deep history of award-winning service, Southwest has amassed 43 straight years of profitability.
 If you were lucky enough to buy $10,000 worth of Southwest stock in 1971, it would be worth over $20,000,000 today.

 Back in 1971, Southwest's mission was so simple and effective, “Charge the lowest possible fare.
 And provide the highest quality service.”